openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.rst

 host thread, which means that incoming infer requests can be processed simultaneously.
 Each stream is pinned to its own group of physical cores with respect to NUMA nodes physical memory usage to minimize overhead on data transfer between NUMA nodes.

-For more details, see the :doc:`optimization guide <../optimize-inference>`.
+For more details, see the :doc:`optimization guide <../optimize-inference>` and :doc:`threads scheduling introduction <cpu-device/performance-hint-and-threads-scheduling>`.

 .. note::

    When it comes to latency, be aware that running only one stream on multi-socket platform may introduce additional overheads on data transfer between NUMA nodes.
 In that case it is better to use the ``ov::hint::PerformanceMode::LATENCY`` performance hint.
    For more details see the :doc:`performance hints <../optimize-inference/high-level-performance-hints>` overview.

 Dynamic Shapes
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++